 With each blog I post, I think of how critical is it and how angry some people may get.

-My answer to myself is usually no. Except for mentioning the president by his name and some public figures which I believe that is also an obligation from our side to mention them.
-After all they are public figures, and it is their responsibility to serve our needs.
+My answer to myself is usually no. Except for mentioning the president by his name and some public figures which I believe that is also an obligation from our side to say them.
+After all, they are public figures, and it is their responsibility to serve our needs.
 Their job is giving service to us the people.
 It is normal that we discuss their actions and criticize them and ask questions that we as people need answers for.

 In the absence of all the normality of our lives.
 Being able to speak out freely is the only right that keeps us alive.

-The minimum they can allow us with is this freedom of expression in times that we are literally seized and limited by everything else, on top of them the occupation.
+The minimum they can allow us with is this freedom of expression in times that we are seized and limited by everything else, on top of them the occupation.

 When thinking about fear … I think I cannot let it reach me.
 Somehow it feels good to be fearless.

 Being able to be courageous enough to speak out when you can is not just a virtue but also an obligation.
 In times when people are voluntarily giving away their lives to death.
 When people are perishing in prisons.
 When families are bereaved and drowning in grief and despair.
-Being able to point out to the problems, disfunctionality, injustices, problems of our society and who ever rule it is the minimum we can do.
+Being able to point out to the problems, dysfunctionality, injustices, problems of our society and who ever rule it is the minimum we can do.

 Being fearless is being powerful.

-Standing on solid ground of knowledge, faith, love and genuine belief that humanity is our greatest aspiration.
+Standing on the solid ground of knowledge, faith, love and genuine belief that humanity is our greatest aspiration.

 As long as things are dysfunctional, unjust, oppressive, discriminative and wrong.
 It is not an option not discuss.
 It is an obligation to point out directly to those problems….
-We are a nation that is struggling to its own existence… oppressing our minds more will not serve anyone.
+We are a nation that is struggling to its existence… oppressing our minds more will not serve anyone.
 Even the enemy.